andrewtdiz/Weave/docs/tutorials/fundamentals/destructors.md

 ```

 This is where destructors help out.
 You can provide a second function, which
-Fusion will call to destroy the values we generate:
+Weave will call to destroy the values we generate:

 ```Lua
 local function callDestroy(x)